 - Whether epinephrine (or an Epi-Pen) should be given if an allergen has definitely been eaten, even if there are no symptoms, or if it should be given if there is any chance it might have been eaten, if symptoms are showing

-- What medication your child has been prescribed, and how it should be given to her
+- What medication your child has been prescribed, and how it should be given to them

 - Whether or not to call 911 or emergency services

-It’s going to be years before your child can be fully responsible for her food allergy, but the sooner she gets started, the safer she will be.
+It’s going to be years before your child can be fully responsible for their food allergy, but the sooner they get started, the safer they will be.

 Jordan C. Smallwood.
 “All About Allergies.”
 KidsHealth.
 The Nemours Foundation, October 2016.
 Web.

 “Food Allergy & Anaphylaxis Emergency Care Plan.”
 FoodAllergy.
 Food Allergy Research and Education, Inc, 2016.
 Web.